 (b) The expected Resource Status:

-(i) Select one of the following for Generation Resources synchronized to the ERCOT System that best describes the Resource’s status:
+(i) Select one of the following for Generation Resources synchronized to the ERCOT System that best describes the Resource’s status.
+These Resource Statuses are to be used for COP and/or Real-Time telemetry purposes.

 (A) ONRUC – On-Line and the hour is a RUC-Committed Hour;